 Established in 1989, the Adaptive Physical Education Program, previously sponsored by Cañada College for over twenty years, was eliminated in June 2010 due to the state budget crisis.
-With the on-going support of the Sequoia Healthcare District, Kaiser Permanente, the Palo Alto Medical Foundation, the West Valley Federated Women's Club, the Redwood City Veterans Memorial Senior Center, and the National Parkinson's Foundation, this program has been able to continue its services to the aging population wishing to be more active.
+With the on-going support of the Sequoia Healthcare District, Kaiser Permanente, the Palo Alto Medical Foundation, the West Valley Federated Women's Club, National Parkinson's Foundation, the Easter Cross Association, and the Redwood City Veterans Memorial Senior Center, this program has been able to continue its services to the aging population wishing to be more active.
 In 2015, the program became a non-profit 501(c)(3) charitable organization.

 Adaptive Physical Education is a fitness and wellness program designed for adults of all ability levels, particularly seniors and boomers, with physical disabilities or health limitations.
 Our goal is to improve and maintain the health and well-being of adults who wish to remain independent in their lives.
 We do this in a comfortable, community setting by making improvements in cardiovascular fitness, strength, flexibility, balance and coordination along with a special emphasis on fall prevention.